timeteam/timeteam.github.io/_posts/Fiction/2019-05-09-the-freeze-frame-revolution.md

 <img align="right" width="360" src="https://tachyonpublications.com/wp-content/uploads/2017/07/FreezeFrame-1.png" alt="">

 Words like gold to parsimonious Peter Watts.
 Long distance starship - black hole power - on a wormhole construction mission.
 Crew in frozen stasis most of the time, captain an AI.
 Great ideas ("How do you stage a mutiny when you are only awake one day in a million?").
-Taut, short, proper SF.
+Taut, short, hard.
+Proper SF.

 [Discussion here](https://www.reddit.com/r/printSF/comments/8omjxm/spoilers_discussion_of_the_freezeframe_revolution/) but read the book first.